belle2/basf2/online_book/prerequisites/ssh.rst

    When you connect to a computing cluster like KEKCC via a login node, e.g.
-   ``login.cc.kek.jp``, you are connected to a random host (also called "node", i.e. an individual computer) in that cluster for load-balancing purposes.
+   ``login.cc.kek.jp``, you are connected to a random host (also called "node", i.e. an individual server) in that cluster for load-balancing purposes.
    You can check the full host name with the ``hostname`` command.
 But you can also see the first part of the hostname (the current node) in your shell prompt (the string at the beginning of the command line).